Bholubha/TEMP/README.md

     })
 ```

-#### There is not any check for this test in borrowBook so test fail
+#### If book is not in Database then borrowBook should throw an Error.

 ![image](https://github.com/user-attachments/assets/e08fc001-239a-4f88-ae6a-b9da2f1fbf5a)